-Not Needed - If passengers disembark at an established camp, at a location with a survival cache, or at a tent camp with all components of a survival bag.
+Not Needed - Once personnel disembark at an established camp, a location with a survival cache, or at a tent camp with all components of a survival bag.

 from the BFC

 from Helo Ops

 Red and orange bags contain everything - including fuel.
 Bags should be opened only in an emergency.